syself/cluster-api-provider-hetzner/README.md

 - Clearly define the use case with concrete examples, e.g. "I type `this` and Cluster API Provider Hetzner does `that`".
 - Some of our larger features will require some design.
 If you would like to include a technical design for your feature, please include it in the issue.
 - Once the new feature is well understood and the design is agreed upon, we can start coding.
 We would love for you to take part in this process, so we encourage you to take the lead and start coding it yourself.
 Please open a **WIP** _(work in progress)_ pull request.
 Happy coding!

+## 💬 Contact

+For more information about Syself, our platform, or any generall information about the Cluster API Provider Hetzner, feel free to reach out to us.
+Below are some ways to contact our team:

+- **Email**: Send us questions at contact@syself.com
+- **Website**: Visit [our website](https://syself.com) for more information about Syself
+- **LinkedIn**: Follow us on [LinkedIn](https://www.linkedin.com/company/syself/) for announcements
+- **Newsletter**: Consider subscribing to [our LinkedIn newsletter](https://www.linkedin.com/newsletters/the-syselfer-7223788357485543424/) for regular news and updates

 ## 📃 License